-how to write a theory of knowledge essay
+how to write a comparative essay on two books

 Over the years, I’ve worked with clients who have been interviewed on the radio, television, or in person.
 Here are my top interview tips to help you make the most of your opportunity.

 • Talk about the topics that most interest you.
 When you speak about a topic that excites you, your energy will draw your listeners to you.
 Do you specialize in a particular area of your field?
 Share something special about your work and it will help you stand out from the crowd.